-- Disciplinary Regulations which may be used to deal with alleged breaches of this policy. - Safeguarding Children and Young People Policy, and Safeguarding Adults Policy, which will be followed in respect of any matters which give rise to a safeguarding concern. - Code of Conduct which set out the standards of behaviour and conduct expected from members, those who are attending Club events, or representing, working for of otherwise engaging with the Club in some capacity. - Complaints Policy which may be used to deal with concerns raised about the actions of the Club. - Data Protection Policy which sets out how we will handle personal data, including data collected to monitor diversity in line with this Policy.
+- Disciplinary Regulations which may be used to deal with alleged breaches of this policy. - Safeguarding Children and Young People Policy, and Safeguarding Adults Policy, which will be followed in respect of any matters which give rise to a safeguarding concern. - The County Constitution, the Officers and volunteers role profiles which relate to the relationship between the County and those volunteers and support officers who work on behalf of the County. - Codes of Conduct which set out the standards of behaviour and conduct expected from those who are attending County events, representing, working for or otherwise engaging with the County in some capacity. - The County Privacy Notice which sets out how we will handle personal data, including data collected to monitor diversity in line with this Policy. - Incident Report Forms which may be used to deal with concerns raised about the actions of the County